Arctic Haven: Autumn Arctic - Caribou, Wolves & Northern Lights 6 Nights

 Travel to the Arctic used to mean a tent on the tundra, not anymore.
 Arctic Haven’s post and beam structure was designed to have as little impact on the environmentally fragile area as possible, yet provide guests with a high standard for accommodation and comfort in Nunavut.
 In addition to the common area and dining room, there are 12 private guest rooms with ensuite bathrooms.

 Where the wild meets the refined, enjoy a distinctly Canadian epicurious experience with gourmet meals inspired by every province.
-Taste locally sourced Ennadai Lake trout sashimi, tundra blueberry compote, Baffin Bay turbot along with Okanagan Valley wines, Alberta Organic Beef, French Canadian cheeses and more.
-Daily our talented chef prepares fresh breads, yogurts, ice creams and other treats to satisfy you at breakfast, lunch and dinner.
+Taste locally sourced Ennadai Lake trout sashimi, tundra blueberry compote, Baffin Bay turbot along with Okanagan Valley wines, Alberta organic beef and more.
+Daily, our talented chef prepares fresh breads, yogurts, ice creams and other treats to satisfy you at breakfast, lunch and dinner.

 - 12 private rooms with ensuite bathrooms